 What to wear and bring

-To enjoy the Scottish Borders Walking Festival safely and in comfort, it is essential that you come equipped with suitable footwear, clothing and equipment.
+To enjoy the walking fesival safely and in comfort, it is essential that you come equipped with suitable footwear, clothing and equipment.
 Scotland is famous for its changeable weather, so our advice is to come prepared for all eventualities.

 Clothing and footwear